yousafkhamza/CloudFormation-stack-deployment-through-Terraform/README.md

 ```
 ----
 ## How to use with Terraform
-> **Please makesure you have entered the Access key, Secret key (or either IAM role attached) and Instance keypair name so please verify terrform.tfvars and provider.tf file before as well**
+> **Please make sure you have entered the Access key, Secret key (or either IAM role attached), and Instance keypair name so please verify terrform.tfvars and provider.tf file before as well**

 ```
 cd CloudFormation-stack-deployment-through-Terraform